Skip to main content

 • object_name: object name

-• object_version: either a version hash, a string like v0 or v1, or an alias like :latest.
+• object_version: either a version hash, a version index like v0 or v1, or an alias like :latest or :production.
 All objects have the :latest alias.

 For example, a fully qualified Weave prompt URI looks like this: